What is the EmergyCare ambulance membership program?

 No, unfortunately, we do not have agreements with ambulance services in other states.

-Why does an EmergyCare vehicle respond with the volunteer fire departments?
+Why does an EmergyCare vehicle respond with the fire departments and other EMS Agencies?

-Your EmergyCare membership covers you only when you are transported by EmergyCare.
-The dedicated volunteer EMTs serving your community are able to provide basic care, such as bandaging wounds, splinting broken bones and performing CPR.
+Your EmergyCare membership covers you only when EmergyCare transports you.
+The dedicated volunteer EMTs serving your community can provide basic care.
 EmergyCare partners with these agencies to provide advanced care with paramedic response units.
-Paramedics are equipped with a higher level of training, more advanced equipment and multiple medications they are able to use to save your life in an emergency.
+Paramedics are equipped with a higher level of training, more advanced equipment, and multiple medications they can use to save your life in an emergency.

-In some areas, ambulance response is also provided by volunteer fire departments; because they are separate agencies, an EmergyCare membership may not cover their fees.
+In some areas, ambulance response is also provided by fire departments and other EMS Agencies; because they are separate agencies, an EmergyCare membership MAY NOT cover the other agencies' fees.

 Does my EmergyCare membership offer any reciprocal agreements?

-Your EmergyCare membership includes reciprocal agreements with Corry Ambulance Service, West County Paramedics Association, Central Erie Paramedics Association (Edinboro), Community Ambulance Service (Franklin) and volunteer fire departments in Warren County with ambulance membership programs.
-Additionally, if you receive a bill from Millcreek Paramedic Service for a medically necessary emergency ambulance trip, contact EmergyCare’s Patient Services Department to have the out-of-pocket portion of the bill covered by your EmergyCare membership.
+Your EmergyCare membership includes reciprocal agreements with West County Paramedics Association and most of the fire departments in Warren County with ambulance membership programs.
+Reciprocal agreements are for emergency services only.
+Additionally, if you receive a bill from Millcreek Paramedic Service for a medically necessary emergency ambulance trip, contact EmergyCare’s Patient Services Department to have the out-of-pocket portion of the bill discounted by your EmergyCare membership.

 I live in Millcreek Township and received another membership application in the mail.
 Why should I choose EmergyCare?

 EmergyCare is the region's most experienced provider of emergency medical services.
-When the health and safety of a loved one is on the line, you deserve the skills and experience EmergyCare delivers.
+When the health and safety of a loved one are on the line, you deserve the skills and experience EmergyCare delivers.
 In addition to the highest level of care, your EmergyCare membership also provides the largest coverage area of any ambulance provider in the region.
-You will be covered not only in Millcreek Township but the City of Erie, Corry area, Warren County, much of Crawford County, Kane and beyond.
-In all, parts of seven counties are covered by EmergyCare.
+You will be covered not only in Millcreek Township but the City of Erie, the Corry area, Warren County, and much of Crawford County, Kane, Greenville, and beyond.
+In all, parts of eight counties are covered by EmergyCare.
 Only EmergyCare gives you so much value for your membership dollar.

 Because you want the best care and service, you have a choice in doctors and hospitals.
 Likewise, we believe Millcreek Township residents deserve to have a choice in the ambulance service they would like to respond to their emergency.
-Unfortunately Township supervisors have decided that when a Millcreek resident dials 911, they are not permitted to request EmergyCare.
-In order to serve our members in Millcreek who wished to continue using EmergyCare, we instituted the 870-1000 option.
-Anyone in Millcreek can dial 870-1000 in a medical emergency to have an EmergyCare ambulance respond.
+Unfortunately, Township supervisors have decided that when a Millcreek resident dials 911, they are not permitted to request EmergyCare.
+In order to serve our members in Millcreek who wished to continue using EmergyCare, we instituted the 814-870-1000 option.
+Anyone in Millcreek can dial 814-870-1000 in a medical emergency to request an EmergyCare ambulance response.